 - Learn ways to handle stress and sadness.

-- Find out what’s behind your feelings.
+- Understand what is behind your feelings.

 - Set small goals that help you feel better.